oracle/weblogic-image-tool/README.md

 The Image Tool provides three functions within the main script:
   - [Create Image](site/create-image.md) - The `create` command creates a new Docker image and installs the requested Java and WebLogic software.
 Additionally, you can create a WebLogic domain in the image at the same time.
+  - [Rebase Image](site/rebase-image.md) - The `rebase` command creates a new Docker image and copy a WebLogic Domain to the image.
+The new Docker image can be based on an existing image in the repository or created from scratch similar to the `create` command.
   - [Update Image](site/update-image.md) - The `update` command creates a new Docker image by applying WebLogic patches to an existing image.
 Additionally, you can create a WebLogic domain if one did not exist previously, update an an existing domain, or deploy an application.